ucladx/pancan-panel-design/README.md

 **Note:** Shortlisted 32 important targets we asked vendor to capture anyway, at the cost of some off-target reads.

 Final target/bait loci of manufactured probes was downloaded from vendor and stored at `ucla_mdl_cancer_ngs_v1_baits.grch38.bed` and `ucla_mdl_cancer_ngs_v1_targets.grch38.bed`.

+### Validation and revision

+Tom would like to add these 4 genes:
+INO80 - DNA repair, regulates abundance and positioning of nucleosomes, mutated in 4% of DLBCL, algorithmically predicted to be a cancer driver per intogen.org
+LUC7L2 - Splicing factor, low expression in 14% of MDS patients, del(7q) is common and truncating mutations have been reported
+MBD4 - Germline loss predisposes to Uveal Melanoma and Leukemia, targeted by DFCI's OncoPanel (aka Profile) SRP72 - Germline loss predisposes to Familial Aplasia and Myelodysplasia, targeted by Mayo's OncoHeme panel